free-as-in-freedom/seamless-sunshine/README.md

 # seamless-sunshine
-Seamless Sunshine is basically a mix of a few toold to turn your Windows Machine into the best possible Sunshine Streaming for a steam deck.
+Seamless Sunshine is basically a mix of a few tools to turn your Windows Machine into the best possible Sunshine Streaming for a steam deck.
 This is accomplished by creating hotkeys that automatically set up a virtual third monitor and disable your main monitors, and creating other hotkeys that reset your setup back to normal.
-Much of this is easily attributable to other devices besides the Steam Deck if you know how to set up a remote streaming application (e.g. [Moonlight](https://github.com/moonlight-stream)) and know the device's resolution and framerate.
+Much of this is easily attributable to other devices besides the Steam Deck if you know how to set up a remote streaming application (e.g. [Moonlight](https://github.com/moonlight-stream)) and know the device's resolution and frame rate.

 ## Tutorial
 ### Prerequisites
-1. Make sure Powershell is installed.
+1. Make sure PowerShell is installed.
-2. Make sure that your user is able to execute Powershell scripts via the Powershell Execution Policy.
+2. Make sure that your user is able to execute PowerShell scripts via the PowerShell Execution Policy.
-   To do this, run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` in an Administrator Powershell while logged in as the user that you intend to use Sunshine with.
+   To do this, run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` in an Administrator PowerShell while logged in as the user that you intend to use Sunshine with.

 ### Install Sunshine
 Firstly, download and install [Sunshine](https://github.com/LizardByte/Sunshine) and make sure it is installed and running.
 [This](https://www.youtube.com/watch?v=Wb8j8Ojd4YQ) is a good tutorial to get Sunshine set up on your Windows machine.